 Adult diversions are governed by an individualized diversion agreement.
-The agreement is a binding legal contract that contains conditions specific to, or necessary for the proper supervision of, a given defendant.
-It is signed by the defendant, the defendant’s attorney (if any), and the district attorney.7
+The agreement is a binding legal contract that contains conditions specific to, or necessary for the proper supervision of, you.
+It is signed by

 Your diversion agreement may also include a statement of the facts the accusation against you is based on.
 The statement can be used against you if you fail to complete diversion and criminal proceedings are instituted or resumed.8